 Inspired by the people and places Fimo Mitchell has experienced during his travels around Asia, Africa and Europe, Pastel Remembrances, is a collection of short stories that will have readers laughing, crying and reflecting.

 "Every time you breathe and you know that you’re breathing, you come home to yourself."

 "Something special happens whenever I bring presence to whatever I’m doing."

 "A mind that is constantly in the future or past will never be content."

 "I wake up at 4am because I need to get a head start on all the geniuses."

 "People like to ask me about racism in China, I tell them it’s nothing compared to racism in Canada."

-Fimo Mitchell is a writer and meditation coach.
-In 2019 he founded We Are Home, a meditation center located in Montreal, Canada.
-We Are Home offers meditation programs for children, teenagers and adults.
+Fimo Mitchell is a writer and meditation guide.
+In 2020 he founded When The Village Meditates, a nonprofit located in Montreal, Canada.
+When The Village Meditates offers free meditation programs for children, teenagers and adults.
 Fimo came across the contemplative practice of meditation during his first trip to India, a decade ago.
 Since then, he has spent thousands of hours in meditation and has completed two mindfulness courses along with a ten-day silent retreat to fortify his practice.
 He launched meditation programs at two international schools in China, where he worked as an English teacher for 16 years.
 This year, Fimo has facilitated mindfulness workshops at several universities, high schools and community centers.
-In September, he will launch his third book, Pastel Remembrances.
+This winter, he will launch his third book, Pastel Remembrances.